 Office of Family Safety

-The Office of Family Safety (OFS) is hiring an Assistant Director of High-Risk Teams that will be responsible for providing coordination for teams that focus on Nashville’s multi-disciplinary response to interpersonal violence and high-risk case review.
+The Office of Family Safety (OFS) is hiring a Director of High-Risk Programs that will be responsible for providing coordination for teams that focus on Nashville’s multi-disciplinary response to interpersonal violence and high-risk case review.
 These teams focus on interpersonal violence and issues of intimate partner abuse, familial violence, sexual assault, stalking, strangulation, human trafficking, and firearms dispossession.
 This position will also work on quality assurance initiatives to further OFS’s mission to ensure victim/survivor safety and offender accountability throughout all systems.
-Finally, the position will support the Senior Director of Programs in the innovation of high-risk teamwork and systemic change.
+Finally, the position will support the Deputy Director of Programs in the innovation of high-risk teamwork and systemic change.

-- Supervise staff members who coordinate high-risk multi-disciplinary case review teams and coordinate quality assurance for high-risk cases and the courts.
+- Supervise staff members who coordinate high-risk multi-disciplinary cases, review teams, quality assurance for high-risk cases and the courts, and high-risk data.

 - Coordinate the work, innovation, and progress of all multi-disciplinary high-risk case review teams and taskforces focused on interpersonal violence.

-- Coordinate and help facilitate quarterly half-day all-MDT meetings on interpersonal violence.
+- Coordinate quarterly half-day all-MDT meetings on interpersonal violence.